History of the Quakers: Twentieth century

 In 1938–1939, just prior to the outbreak of the Second World War, 10,000 European Jewish children were given temporary resident visas for the UK, in what became known as the Kindertransport.
 This allowed these children to escape the Holocaust.
 American Quakers played a major role in pressuring the British government to supply these visas.
 The Quakers chaperoned the Jewish children on the trains, and cared for many of them once they arrived in Britain.
+Quakers were nominated five times, starting from 1912, by the Nobel Peace Prize Committee for "...their pioneering work in the international peace movement and compassionate effort to relieve human suffering."